 Healthy baking powder is a must in the kitchen of a savvy cook.
 Used as a leavening agent, baking powder lightens texture and increases the volume of baked goods such as muffins, cakes, pancakes, and cookies.
-It works by releasing carbon dioxide bubbles into the wet batter in a chemical reaction, thereby expanding and texturizing the mixture.
+It works by releasing carbon dioxide bubbles into the wet batter in a chemical reaction.
+This process expands and helps to add optimal texture to the mixture.

 Baking powder can fast acting, slow acting, or both.
-Slow acting baking powders work with the heat of the oven to provide a late rise to the dough whereas fast acting baking powders work at room temperature and become effective immediately upon addition to the wet batter on the countertop.
+Slow acting baking powders work with the heat of the oven to provide a late rise to the dough.
+Fast acting baking powders work at room temperature and become effective immediately upon addition to the wet batter on the countertop.

-Most commercial baking powders are double acting, meaning they work both on the counter and in the oven providing an extra measure of reliability and consistency to the final product.
+Most commercial baking powders are double acting.
+This means that they work both on the counter and in the oven providing an extra measure of reliability and consistency to the final product.
 The problem with the double acting baking powders is that they usually contain aluminum in the form of sodium aluminum sulfate or sodium aluminum phosphate.
 Slow acting baking powders have the same problem unless the acid salt used is sodium acid pyrophosphate.

 Fast acting, low temperature baking powders contain just monocalcium phosphate (cream of tartar), potassium bicarbonate or sodium bicarbonate (baking soda) and starch and are typically the choice of health conscious cooks trying to avoid aluminum in all its forms.